dabomb1004/CustomerChurn/README.md

 Using a dataset that contains Customer Information at a bank, we tried to predict whether or not the customer will leave using a neural network from the python sklearn package.
 The dataset is as follows:

 (variable columns with example data type)
-Geography: France
+Geography: France,
-Credit Score: 600
+Credit Score: 600,
-Gender: Male
+Gender: Male,
-Age: 40
+Age: 40,
-Tenure: 3
+Tenure: 3,
-Balance: 60000
+Balance: 60000,
-Number of Products: 2
+Number of Products: 2,
-Has Credit Card: Yes
+Has Credit Card: Yes,
-Is Active Member: Yes
+Is Active Member: Yes,
 Estimated Salary: 50000

 # Preprocessing